Excel Select Visible Cells VBA

 If you just select the table or all rows and paste it in another sheet, then Excel will paste all the visible and hidden rows also.
-Lets see how to avoid this.
+The above code & the following manual methods avoid this issue.

 MS Excel has built in option to copy & paste visible cells only.
 They have added this option to the Excel menu itself for ease of use.
 After applying a filter, carefully follow the steps explained below one by one.
 (Application to MS Excel 2007 & above).